 Entrepreneur Evan Carmichael

-- Monday: business strategy and admin mode (paperwork, emails. major decision making)
+- Monday: business strategy and admin mode (paperwork, emails, and major decision making).

-- Thursday: public facing mode (meetings, conferences, interviews)
+- Thursday: public facing mode (meetings, conferences, and interviews).